Ichi the Witch: Chapters not yet in tankōbon format

 These chapters have yet to be published in a tankōbon volume.
 They were originally serialized in Japanese in issues of Weekly Shōnen Jump.

 Reception

 Nick Valdez of ComicBook.com described the first chapter of Ichi the Witch as the "strongest the magazine has seen since the likes of Kagurabachi", and said "it could be the next big thing".
 Joshua Fox of Screen Rant praised the worldbuilding, artwork, and protagonist of the story.

 The series has been recommended by manga authors Kōhei Horikoshi and Katsura Hoshino.

 The series won the 11th Next Manga Award in the print category in 2025.
+It ranked 11th on the 2025 "Book of the Year" list by Da Vinci magazine.
+It, alongside Mii-chan and Yamada-san, was ranked fourth in the 2026 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook's list of the best manga for male readers.
+It was nominated for the 19th Manga Taishō in 2026, and was ranked tenth.
+It was nominated for the 50th Kodansha Manga Award in the shōnen category in 2026.
+The series won the Daruma for Best New Manga and was nominated nominated in the Daruma for Best Manga, Drawing, and Action Manga categories at the Japan Expo Awards in the same year.